Tornadoes of 1983: Synopsis

 The 1983 season saw a relatively average number of tornadoes in the United States, but just four "violent" tornadoes (all F4) and the number killed by tornadoes, listed in official records was lower than average at just 34, and no tornado killed more than three people.
 However, local news media state that the Los Angeles tornado of March 1 killed nine people, even though none are listed in official records.
 Two notable outbreaks took place in May, but it was generally a much less destructive tornado season, particularly in the main tornado alley, which saw no tornadoes stronger than F3.

 Events

 Confirmed tornado total for the entire year 1983 in the United States.

 January

 There were 13 tornadoes confirmed in the US in January.

-January 31-February 2
+January 31 – February 2

-A large upper level through developed over New Mexico and produced a gargantuan-type storm system that contained a blizzard.
+A large upper-level trough that developed over New Mexico and produced a large storm complex that produced a blizzard in the north and severe weather in the south.
 Two people were killed in Louisiana in separate F3 tornadoes on January 31 and one person was killed by an F2 tornado in Florida, on February 2.
-33 Tornadoes were confirmed in the outbreak.
+A total of 33 tornadoes were confirmed in the outbreak.